- Yixing Teapot Background

-Our Dr. Suess Fish Yixing Teapot is certainly a fanciful design and is very cute.
+Our Dr. Seuss Fish Yixing Teapot is certainly a fanciful design and is very cute.
 Nevertheless, it is most definitely NOT a traditional Yixing teapot design.
-As a matter of fact, it is actually a very unlikely design given that many of the Dr. Suess books were actually banned in China in 1964 as being a direct threat to the Communist party.
-What's more, on March 2, 2021, the publisher of the Dr. Suess books formally withdrew 6 of the books from publication due to racist imagery and "jarring racial steriotypes" in their portrayal of Asian characters.
+As a matter of fact, it is actually a very unlikely design given that many of the Dr. Seuss books were actually banned in China in 1964 as being a direct threat to the Communist party.
+What's more, on March 2, 2021, the publisher of the Dr. Seuss books formally withdrew 6 of the books from publication due to racist imagery and "jarring racial steriotypes" in their portrayal of Asian characters.
 Personally, I will not take exception to this little fish figure because the koi fish appears frequently as an artistic motif in China.
 (Granted, this looks nothing like a koi!)
 The koi represents fame, family harmony and wealth in Chinese culture.
 It is a feng shui favourite, symbolising abundance as well as perseverance and strength, and has a mythical potential to transform into a dragon.

 Approximate capacity: 11-oz